dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 # 1.3 - Hello Texture
 <?# Info "You can view the source code for this tutorial [here](../sources/1.3-final-result.html).
 This tutorial builds on the previous tutorial.
 If you haven't read it, you can do so [here](1-hello-window.html)." /?>

-After a good time of work, we can finally see what we want on the screen, but we need a lot to create a good program!
+In the previous tutorial, we've shown you how to open an OpenGL window and draw a colored quad. vh
 Another very important thing in graphics programming is the ability to draw images.
 In this tutorial, you'll learn:

-* What is a texture.
+* What a texture is.
 * How to send more data to shaders.
 * How to use texture coordinates.
 * How to import images as textures.
 * How shaders handle images.
+* How OpenGL handle transparency.
 * How to use texture parameters.
 * How to allow mipmaps.

-Like before, this tutorial will feature a lot of new content and info, so we'll take it slow and explain.

-## What is a texture
+## What a texture is
 Technically, textures are multidimensional objects that store color data.

-Mainly, textures store 2D data of the pixels of an image like a 2D array (this is just for comparison.
+The most common type of texture is the 2D texture, which stores a 2D grid of pixels of an image (this is just for comparison.
 Texture objects are a lot more complex than just 2D arrays!).
-This data can be used to be sanded to a shader, in an easy way for it can read.
+This data is stored in GPU memory, and can be read a shader.

-<?# Info "There's 1D or 3D texture objects, but we will focus on 2D" /?>
+<?# Info "There are multiple different dimensions of texture from 1D through to 3D.
+For the purposes of this tutorial, we will be focusing on 2D." /?>

-But don't think texturing objects is as easy as a simple drag-and-drop!
-Textures need some information to be drawn.
+Textures are quite finicky to setup, and need quite a bit of information in order to be drawn.
-The most important information that we need to send to the texture to see it on the screen is the texture coordinates.
+The most important piece of information that we need to send to the texture to see it on the screen are the texture coordinates.
-The texture coordinates are the positions of the texture at a particular vertex.
+The texture coordinates are the positions within the texture for a particular vertex.
 Below we will learn how to fill out this data and read it from a shader.

 ## Sending more data to shaders
-With our new objective, let's learn how to send more data to shaders, and use it as texture coordinates.

-texture coordinates are a type of data that can be (and should be) manipulated by the vertex shader before be used by the fragment shader, so this is the way that we use to send the coordinates.
+Texture coordinates are a type of data that can be manipulated by the vertex shader before it is used by the fragment shader.
+This means that this data needs to be passed to the vertex shader which, as per the previous tutorials, is once again done using a vertex buffer.

 Let's go back to our `OnLoad` function and update our `vertices` array to the following:
 ```c#